bpftrace/bpftrace/docs/reference_guide.md

     ./xfsdist -m 5       # 5s summaries, milliseconds
 ```

 The bcc version is 131 lines of code.
-The bptrace version is 22.
+The bpftrace version is 22.

 # Errors